maksymbrl/funnyplotting/README.md

 Description:

-Created by Maxim Brilenkov at the Innsbruck University on January 2017
+Created by Maksym Brilenkov at the Innsbruck University on January 2017

 Notebook Page 1: Name is '2D'.
 It Here you can create a 2D plot, with a given (your function).
 For this just type your function in the first
                  TextCtrl.
 Besure to type special function (e.g. cos, sin, exp etc.) using np. extention.
 For instance: np.exp(x).
 Also be sure that you typed some math operations like '^' correctly (for '^' it is '**', i.e. x^2 should be typed like x ** 2).